PrakharSrivastav/elastic-search-example/docs/basics.md

 - Consists of fields with a datatype.
 - Similar to object in OOP, or a row in RDBMS.
 - Expressed in JSON.
-- No limit on the number of documents that can be stored in an index.
+- No limity on the number of documents that can be stored in an index.

 ## Index :